Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Guidance for Practitioners

 \subsection{Bandwidth Selection}

 The bandwidth parameter $m$ is an important tuning parameter that must be selected by the researcher.
-Applied work typically adopts power rules $m = \lfloor n^\alpha \rfloor$ with $\alpha \in \{0.5, 0.65, 0.7, 0.8\}$, with $\alpha = 0.65$ emerging as a practical standard \citep{shimotsu-phillips-2005,shimotsu-2010,baum-hurn-lindsay-2020}.
+Applied work typically adopts power rules $m = \lfloor n^\alpha \rfloor$ with $\alpha$ ranging from roughly $0.5$ to $0.8$, and $\alpha = 0.65$ has emerged as a practical standard \citep{shimotsu-phillips-2005,shimotsu-2010,baum-hurn-lindsay-2020}.
 Data-driven methods such as the bootstrap MSE minimization procedure of \cite{arteche-orbe-2017} can be used to estimate the optimal bandwidth for LW, though this procedure often suggests much larger bandwidths than power rules.
 We recommend carrying out a sensitivity analysis at multiple bandwidths, particularly when qualitative conclusions (e.g., $d < 1$ vs.\ $d \geq 1$) change with reasonable bandwidth choices.